Locations:

 What happens before chemical castration?

-Before your healthcare provider suggests chemical castration, they’ll need to know if the type of cancer you have is the type that might respond to hormone therapy.
+Before a healthcare provider suggests chemical castration, they must know if the type of cancer you have might respond well to chemical castration.
+They’ll recommend tests to determine what kind of cancer you have and its stage.
+Tests may include:

-Hormone therapy to fight prostate cancer can work in one of these ways:
+Chemical castration to treat prostate cancer can work in one of the following ways:

-• Decreasing the production of androgens by the testicles.
+• Decreasing the production of androgens in your testicles

-• Preventing androgens from being able to work in the body.
+• Preventing androgens from being able to work in your body

-• Stopping any other part of the body from producing androgens.
+• Stopping any other parts of your body from producing androgens

 What drugs are used in chemical castration for prostate cancer?